 When he knew he wanted to be an orthopedic hand surgeon:

-- Deciding he wanted to be an orthopedic surgeon towards the end of 2nd year medical school
+- Deciding he wanted to be an orthopedic surgeon towards the end of 2nd year in medical school

 What led him to orthopedics vs. general surgery:

-- Enjoying the aspect that you focus on the extremities
+- Enjoying the focus on the extremities

 Other specialties he was considering: